CSET and NESINC

 Paper-Based Testing: The remaining sections of CSET belong to this category of testing.

-There are separate methods of registering for the Computer-Based and Paper-Based testing in CSET NESINC that must be followed by the test takers in order to appear for the test subjects of their choice and earn the credentials that correspond with their abilities.
+There are separate methods of registering for the Computer-Based and Paper-Based testing.
+Proper registration procedures have to be followed by the test takers in order to appear for the test of their choice and earn the credentials that correspond with their abilities.